ramnathv/slidify/README.md

 ### Write Deck ###

-Write your presentation using [R Markdown](http://goo.gl/KKdaf), using a horizontal rule `---` to separate your slides.
+Write your presentation in [R Markdown](http://goo.gl/KKdaf), using a blank line followed by a horizontal rule `---` to separate slides.

 ```markdown